Holographic shear correlators at low temperatures, and quantum $\eta/s$: Outlook

 In glasses, a semiclassical description with Langevin noise can describe the dynamics.
 This is an extra reason to believe that this will be the case for our system.
 A further observable that is crucial for the glass transition is the behavior of the four-point function of the Schwarzian modes, as it controls the fluctuations of the order parameter (which is the two-point function).
 This is important to calculate and verify indeed the aforementioned criticality.
 Another important (but difficult) observable to calculate would be two-point functions out of equilibrium, in order to track their approach to equilibrium.

-Our results on the viscosity to entropy ratio diverging at low temperatures is in agreement with the expectation that the low energy dynamics of the system becomes glassy.
+Our results on the viscosity to entropy ratio diverging at low temperatures is in agreement with the expectation that the low-energy dynamics of the system becomes glassy.
 This is also corroborated by the existence of a large number of states at very low temperatures.

 The picture of near extremal dynamics as nearly glassy dynamics rhymes interestingly with \cite{Anninos:2011vn}, where complex near-extremal multi-center black holes were constructed, that exhibited glassy dynamics.
 It is also intriguing, whether there is also a correspondence with the recently studied ``grey galaxies" that fill the parameter space of black holes in $\mathcal{N}=4$ SYM, \cite{Choi:2024xnv}.
 We plan to investigate these questions in the future.